Verilog supports several operations that work bit-by-bit across a

 Bitwise XNOR |

-A first example is given in src/testbench.v
+A first example is given in src/testbench.v.

 Open the file and study its contents.
-Run make
+Run make to simulate the demo cases.
+The

 first few lines look like this: